kiyota-yoji/EastAsiaCalendars/README.md

 ### Calculating solar terms in a year

-The solar terms of 2015, in UTC (in English)
+The solar terms of 2015 for English (in UTC).

 ```py
 >>> import eacal